 [Update: On 21st May 2021, Google announced it was delaying the start of the Page Experience rollout until June, expecting to complete the rollout by September.]

 It’s likely that the influence will fluctuate over time.
 Some websites will be impacted (positively or negatively) straight away.
 Others will no doubt be picked up later.

 What Google is saying is that various ‘experience’ signals are going to feed into the ranking algorithm.
 It will include mobile-friendliness, safe browsing, HTTPS, and ‘intrusive interstitials‘, as well as Core Web Vitals.

 “While all of the components of page experience are important, we will prioritize pages with the best information overall, even if some aspects of page experience are subpar.
 A good page experience doesn’t override having great, relevant content.
 However, in cases where there are multiple pages that have similar content, page experience becomes much more important for visibility in Search.”

 What Google said about the balance between relevance (content) and page experience in May 2020

 This has been a factor for quite some time, with Google having adopted a ‘mobile first’ indexing policy.
-If you still have to ‘pinch and stretch’ when viewing your pages on a mobile device – you’re most likely not mobile friendly.
+If you still have to ‘pinch and stretch’ when viewing your pages on a mobile device – you’re most likely not mobile-friendly.

 Check your website for mobile-friendliness here, and be sure to take notice of warnings in your Google Search Console.

 This isn’t something that is always obvious from looking at your website.
-Essentially, Google are looking for malware issues, harmful downloads, and deceptive content such as phishing.
+Essentially, Google is looking for malware issues, harmful downloads, and deceptive content such as phishing.
 Usually, these will be the result of malware on your site, but Google may also consider elements that you have consciously placed on your site as potential safe browsing issues.
 Check the Security issues report under Security & Manual Actions in Google Search Console.

 Does your site have a valid and correctly configured SSL certificate and is it using https to deliver all pages?